Credit card consolidation programs can help you escape the grip that high credit card debt can have on a person’s financial well-being.

 - 4. Only credit card debt qualifies

-- 5. A third-party notation, known as a CCC, goes on your credit report after enrolling into this type of plan (indicating that you needed a debt management plan to help manage your debt)
+- 5. A third-party notation, known as a CCC, goes on your credit report after enrolling in this type of plan (indicating that you needed a debt management plan to help manage your debt)

 - 6. Even if you enroll through a non-profit company, you still will have to pay extra fees to the consumer credit counseling company (they can be as high as $50 per month, on top of interest and paying your debt)

 - 7. Not all creditors work with a debt management plan (DMP).
-You may get approved for the consumer credit counseling plan and paying their fee, but meanwhile, some of your creditors rejected the DMP
+You may get approved for the consumer credit counseling plan and pay their fee, but meanwhile, some of your creditors rejected the DMP

 Advantages of Using Debt Negotiation (Settlement) to Consolidate Credit Cards;